Last Updated on: March 29, 2019

-It, meaning blogging.
+Blogging, and time.
+Or no time.
 Life & work life’s been demanding attention, time and energy.
-Also got a new job this spring, getting into a new mode, new routines, lots of new things to learn and get into, etc etc… well I’m sure this is all familiar.
+Got a new job this spring, getting into a new mode, lots of new things to learn and get into, etc etc… well I’m sure this is all familiar.

 But now I’m back, and plan to publish a few blogs now and then, I’ll leave up to you/others ti decide if it’s anything 🙂

 Last year, more than partially due to a friend’s interest, and me feeling somewhat envious of his exploration possibilities, the freedom, the adventure, I went back to riding motorcycle.
 At the time of my first acquisition guess it must have been around 32,5 years since last time.

 The whole experience was an adventure.
 And since last year, it’s continued to be an adventure.
 Sounds unlikely?
 Incredible?
 Well few things gives you a more close to the nature feeling (while in motion) than riding a motorcycle.
 This link will bring you a summary of all MC related posts since the (re)start-up.
 This year I did something for the first time ever, set out on a pretty long journey, with motorcycle.
 Will return to that experience later.

 In a little over a year I’ve owned 3 bikes (on the third now).
 Lost quite a bit of money, which I honestly don’t care much about or think about, while swapping “ironhorses”.
 If you’re into MC (or cars) as a hobby (the riding part), then you know that these things, unless you deal with veterans, are not investments.